eSignature / Digital Signature

 - Digital signatures and all associated data must be saved within the continental US in a NIST compliant solution.

-- The customer submits a Service Request to CDT, requesting services with the Business Proposal or quote attached.
+- The Customer submits a Case/Request to CDT requesting services with the Business Proposal or quote attached.

-- The Service Request must contain the following information in the narrative:
+- The Case/Request must contain the following information in the narrative:

 - A list of general requirements, and